Sextant: Adjustment

 This occurs when the index and horizon mirrors are not parallel to each other when the index arm is set to zero.
 To test for index error, zero the index arm and observe the horizon.
 If the reflected and direct image of the horizon are in line there is no index error.
 If one is above the other adjust the index mirror until the two horizons merge.
 Alternatively, the same procedure can be done at night using a star or the Moon instead of the horizon.

+Modern usage

+Sextant has also been used in the 20th and 21st centuries, particularly as a backup navigational instrument in case of an electronic navigation failure.
+American astronaut Neil Armstrong was concerned about the possible communication loss with Earth in a spaceflight, which might require traditional celestial navigation: "We thought we could, but these were undemonstrated skills".
+Armstrong and other astronauts on early space flights would successfully use sextants and other naked-eye sighting methods, both routinely, and in emergencies.
+Buzz Aldrin used a sextant and chart on the Gemini XII flight in 1966, due to a radar problem.
+The 2018 experiment with the sextant on the International Space Station suggested that sextant navigation could get the crew to Earth in an emergency and that it was comfortable to use in microgravity.
+In the Artemis II lunar mission, an emergency sextant was kept ready before launch.